 We know your specialty, let us build your business.

-Ophthalmology is often riddled with complications when billing out charges for various encounter types.
+Lab billing can often be burdened with complications when confronting various encounter types.

 There are numerous CPT codes and conditions to deal with in order to correctly submit your claims.
-Depending on your practice, you may bill for services provided in hospital settings as well as patients seen in your office.
+Depending on your practice, you may need to bill for hospital based services as well referred specimens from other hospital or private practices.

-Practicing ophthalmologists perform a variety of tests as well as exams on a given patient which will generate an abundance of claims, involve multiple payors and can result in a myriad of claims issues.
+Practicing Lab providers perform multiple specimen testing’s on a given patient which will generate an abundance of claims, involve multiple payors and can result in a myriad of claims issues.
 Having an experienced medical billing team, with visibility into performance, is vital to your practice’s financial health.

 What we know…

-Here are some of the complications that are affecting Ophthalmology revenue collection procedure:
+Here are some of the complications that are affecting Lab revenue collection procedure:

 Omitting modifiers causes denials for “duplicate” tests.